finos/legend-studio/packages/legend-application-data-cube-deployment/README.md

 # @finos/legend-application-data-cube-deployment

-This is the `Legend Data Cube` web application deployment.
+This is the `Legend DataCube` web application deployment.
 This is used for development locally and publishing of image [finos/legend-data-cube](https://hub.docker.com/r/finos/legend-data-cube) on [Docker Hub](https://hub.docker.com/).

 ## Getting started